Sayo-nika/Alcantara/README.md

 ## History

-Mariya is a indev project forked birthed from fDDME in hopes I can make the code understandable to myself (which in most cases, also readable for me).
+Mariya is a indev project birthed from fDDME in hopes I can make the code understandable to myself (which in most cases, also readable for me).

 Mariya aims to do the following: